Cover times in dynamical systems: Setup and results for the exponentially mixing case

 In particular if $\md \mu<\infty$ then

 \end{theorem}

+Note that $\varepsilon=\frac{t}{2T}$ where $t,T$ are given by (U)(a) below.
 We note that if the measure $\mu$ is doubling (for example, if $f$ is a finite branch Markov map and $\mu$ is Gibbs), then the dependence on $\varepsilon$ can be removed from the estimates.
 For example in \eqref{eq:inf} the denominators appearing in the bounds could be replaced by $M_\mu(\delta)$ (the constants coming from the doubling property would be absorbed in the constants $c$ and $C$).
-The upper bound in Theorem \eqref{eq:fin} is analogous to the upper bound in Theorem \ref{cover}.
+The upper bound in \eqref{eq:fin} is analogous to the upper bound in Theorem \ref{cover}.
 The reason that $\mathrm{Err}(\delta)$ does not appear in Theorem \ref{cover} is because for a general measure $\mu$, the measure of the ball of minimum measure at scale $\delta$ may take some time to resemble the asymptotic limit $O(\delta^{\md \mu})$, whereas if \eqref{eq:m_scale} holds then this can already be seen at large scales $\delta$.

 In order to obtain a sharper lower bound in Theorem \ref{cover2}, roughly speaking we would require an estimate on the number of balls of measure $O(\delta^{\md \mu+\mathrm{Err}(\delta/\varepsilon)})$ seen at scale $\delta$.
 This is straightforward in the case \eqref{eq:m_scale} holds, since all balls of comparable diameter have comparable measure, which ensures a sharp lower bound in Theorem \ref{cover}.
 However we note that it is not always true that we have exponentially many balls of measure $O(\delta^{\md \mu+\mathrm{Err}(\delta/\varepsilon)})$ at scale $\delta$ (meaning the system can cover faster than $\log(1/\delta)$ times the reciprocal of the measure of the ball of minimum measure at scale $\delta$) see for instance \cite[Theorem 1.1(2)]{JurMor20}.
 In the other hand, in \S~\ref{examples} we provide two examples of slowly covering systems: systems for which $\md \mu= \infty$ and provide estimates on the asymptotic growth of their expected cover times.